What is Corrected or Adjusted Age?

-Chronological age refers to the number of days, weeks, months, or years from the date of the infant’s delivery.
+Refers to the number of days, weeks, months, or years from the date of the infant’s delivery.
 You calculate the chronological age the same way you would calculate your own birthday.
 Some facilities also refer to chronological age as actual age.

-In contrast, corrected age helps account for your infant’s prematurity.
+Helps account for your infant’s prematurity.
 Some facilities also refer to this as adjusted age or post-conceptual age.
 Corrected age provides a better understanding of how to interact with your infant and a better idea when your infant might meet certain developmental stages and goals.